ApolloIV92/rock_paper_scissors/README.md

-A simple rock-paper-scissors game in JavaScript.
+A simple rock-paper-scissors game in JavaScript, now with a UI!